 As a lover of art and culture, a visit to a museum in Tokyo is a must.
 The most extraordinary museum is the Edo-Tokyo Museum (江戸東京博物館).
 And one thing catches the eye as soon as you walk in: the building.
 What does it represent?
 A dog?
 A spaceship on four legs?
 A frog?
 No, all wrong, but use your own imagination!

 Why you should visit the Edo-Tokyo Museum?
-In this article I will give you 5 historical facts about Tokyo and finally I will tell you what I thought about this museum.
+In this article I will give you 5 historical facts about Tokyo and finally I will give my opinion about this museum.
 But first an explanation about Tokyo and Metabolism.

 Metabolism?
 Japanese architecture of the Edo-Tokyo Museum

 Metabolism has nothing to do with the human body.
 It is a Japanese movement in architecture.
 The Japanese Kiynori Kikutake (1928-2011) was one of its founders and designed the Edo-Tokyo Museum in the 1980s.

 Together with other Japanese architects, they published the metabolic manifesto in the 1960s.
 They opposed the static Western and post-war architecture.
 Buildings should be subject to future changes.
 The metabolists were looking for these solutions to future problems.
 In case of overpopulation a building had to be extended easily.
 The world needs flexible and dynamic buildings!

 A good example of metabolic architecture is the Nagakin Capule Tower by Kisho Kurokawa (1934-2007).
 It reflects the vision of metabolism the best.
 When needed, the tower can be increased with extra capsules.
 Useful, isn’t it?